FanDuel Promo Code Gets New Users $300 Back in Bonus Bets for UConn vs. Michigan Championship

 Steps to claim your FanDuel sign-up bonus for championship game betting

-Follow these simple steps to claim your welcome offer and start betting on the UConn vs. Michigan championship:
+Getting started with this FanDuel promo code new-user offer takes just minutes before Monday's tip-off.

-- Register for a new FanDuel account by clicking the registration link and providing required personal information including date of birth and mailing address.
+- Register for a new FanDuel account by providing personal information including date of birth and mailing address.

-- Select your championship game wager, toggle on your No Sweat Token, and place your bet.
+- Select your UConn vs. Michigan wager and toggle on your No Sweat Token before placing the bet.

-- If your bet loses, receive bonus bet refund within 72 hours.
+- If your bet loses, receive bonus bet refund up to $300 within 72 hours.

+Read our comprehensive FanDuel review for more details about the sportsbook's features and betting options.

-Beyond the new-user welcome bonus, FanDuel consistently provides existing customers with various promotional opportunities throughout major sporting events.
-The sportsbook regularly features odds boosts, profit boosts, and special championship game promotions that enhance betting value.
-Current customers can discover these ongoing offers by navigating to the 'Promotions' tab within the FanDuel Sportsbook mobile application.
+FanDuel consistently provides ongoing promotions for existing customers throughout major sporting events.
+The sportsbook frequently updates its promotional offerings with profit boosts, same-game parlay insurance, and special championship game bonuses.
+Current users can find these FanDuel promo codes and limited-time offers by checking the 'Promotions' tab within the mobile app.

-These recurring promotions often include enhanced payouts on popular betting markets, same-game parlay insurance, and special event bonuses.
-FanDuel promo codes for existing users frequently appear during championship games and other marquee sporting events, providing additional betting opportunities beyond the initial welcome offer.
+These recurring promotions often include enhanced odds for championship games, cashback offers on specific bet types, and exclusive bonuses tied to tournament outcomes.
+The variety ensures both new and existing customers have multiple opportunities to maximize their betting value during high-profile events like the college basketball championship.

 - FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.